samumantha/instructor-training/content/learners.md

 ![Novice, Competent Practitioner, Expert](img/skill-level.png)

--   *Novice*: someone who doesn't know what they don't know, i.e., they don't yet know what the key ideas in the domain are or how they relate.
-    One sign that someone is a novice is that their questions are "[not even wrong](https://en.wikipedia.org/wiki/Not_even_wrong)".
--   *Competent practitioner*: someone who has enough understanding for everyday purposes.
-    They won't know all the details of how something works and their understanding may not be entirely accurate, but it is sufficient for completing normal tasks with normal effort under normal circumstances.
--   *Expert*: someone who can easily handle situations that are out of the ordinary.

 Participants in ENCCS workshops are usually *competent practitioners*.
 They already write code and know what additional tools or techniques they need to learn to accomplish their goals.